Australian Youth Self-Harm Atlas

 The Australian Youth Self-Harm Atlas Study investigated self-harm, suicidal thoughts and behaviours, as well as risk and protective factors, among young people aged 12-17 years in regions throughout Australia.
 This study was conducted by the Queensland Institute of Medical Research (QIMR) Berghofer, in partnership with leading lived experience organisation, Roses in the Ocean.
 Aspects of the quantitative findings of the study have now been incorporated into the National Suicide and Self-harm Monitoring System with this update.

 The study combined data from the nationally representative Young Minds Matter (YMM) survey, 2016 Census and 2019 Australian Bureau of Statistics Estimated Resident Population data.
-Information about self-harm, suicidal thoughts and behaviours and related risk and protective factors from the YMM survey were used to generate estimates for young people in local areas throughout Australia based on socio-demographic characteristics.
+Information about self-harm, suicidal thoughts and behaviours and related risk and protective factors from the YMM survey and census data were used to generate estimates for young people in local areas throughout Australia based on socio-demographic characteristics.

 More detail on the generation of these estimates is available here.
 Importantly, the estimates are generated from modelling and may be different to the number of actual cases of youth self-harm and suicidal thoughts and behaviours in communities.